yashsriram/stick-solo/2.ceo_rl_and_random_sample_solves/README.md

 ### Assumptions
 - 2D wall and 2D constrained stick-figure agents.

-### NR agent
+### Chain agent
 - Rigid links + revolute joints.
 - Links arranged serially.
 - N links <=> N joints <=> N sized joint tuple <=> N + 1 ends.
 - Always one pivot end and one free end.

-### One holding NR couple agent
+### Pinned Chain couple agent
-- Two NR agents connected end to end.
+- Two Chain agents connected end to end.
 - Always one holding end and one free end.
-- The holding NR's free end determines non-holding NR's pivot at any instant.
+- The holding Chain's free end determines non-holding Chain's pivot at any instant.

 ## code
 - Code is written in `rust`.
 Some of features used were in `nightly` stage at the time of writing this.